thebaldgeek/thebaldgeek.github.io/L-Band.md

 At the front we have the RTL-SDR v1 patch.
 Next is the V2 patch, then a prototype of the 3D printed helix and then a second prototype.
 ## Buy
    The most popular buy option is the RTL-SDR v2 patch antenna.
 The other options are smaller antennas which is strongly not recommended!
-(Low price = low performance - very low).
+(Low price = low performance - very low signal).
 Some (including myself) have tested modified GPS antennas.
 Generally these are too small and do not have enough gain to be of real value.
 You might get up and running with a few scratchy signals on some of the stronger 600/1200 data channels, but you will soon be disappointed.
 If your interest is listening to voice calls, you are going to need a pretty good antenna, the v2 patch antenna is marginal, more gain is required for good consistent decodes of the audio.
 Just keep in mind that the more gain an antenna has, the more directional it becomes.
 You may get to the point where your L-Band antenna has so much gain that the satellite orbit takes it off your antenna sweet spot and you need to track it or move each time you want to decode some voice messages.
 Note that this can even happen with a poorly installed patch antenna, here is an example:

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/patchorbit.png" height="320">

 Note how the message rate drops to zero when the satellite is at the top if its orbit.
 In this case, the patch mount should be tilted down a little so that the signal/message rate is consistent with aircraft movements.
 (Overnight, in the early mornings, aircraft movements die down, but your message rate should never go to zero).
 Another reason for these dropouts could be an obstruction between you and the satellite, for example a house or tree.
-If you recall from the [Inmarsat](Inmarsat.md) page the satellite orbit is a '8', both up and down and side to side.
+If you recall from the [Inmarsat](Inmarsat.md) page the satellite orbit over ~24 hours is a '8', both up and down and side to side.

 Another aspect to consider is your long term interest in L-Band ACARS.
 If you just want to set something up and use it for an hour or so then pull it down, something like the V2 patch antenna might be Ok.
 If you just want to listen to one downlink channel a time, then your antenna configuration does not change much, but your software setup becomes a LOT simpler.